spacetelescope/jwst/docs/jwst/dq_init/description.rst

 #.
 Determine what :ref:`mask_reffile` to use via the interface to the ``bestref``
    utility in CRDS.

 #.
-If the "PIXELDQ" or "GROUPDQ" arrays of the input dataset do not already exist,
+If the PIXELDQ or GROUPDQ arrays of the input dataset do not already exist,
    which is sometimes the case for raw input products, create these arrays in the input data model and initialize them to zero.
-The "PIXELDQ" array will be 2D, with the same number of rows and columns as the input science data.
+The PIXELDQ array for most exposures will be 2D, with the same number of rows and columns as the input science data.
-   The "GROUPDQ" array will be 4D with the same dimensions ``(nints, ngroups, nrows, ncols)`` as the input science data array.
+   The GROUPDQ array will be 4D with the same dimensions ``(nints, ngroups, nrows, ncols)`` as the input science data array.

+   For superstripe data, the PIXELDQ array is 3D, where the each image in the first dimension corresponds to a different region on the detector (stripe).
+The other two dimensions are ``(nrows, ncols)``, matching the image dimensions of the input data.

 #.
 Check to see if the input science data is in subarray mode.
 If so, extract a
    matching subarray from the full-frame :ref:`mask_reffile`.

+   Likewise, if the input data was taken with the superstripe readout mode, extract regions from the full-frame mask matching each stripe.

 #.
 Propagate the DQ flags from the reference file DQ array to the science data "PIXELDQ"
    array using a bitwise-or operation.